medic/cht-interoperability/README.md

 - To then restart the containers, run `./startup.sh up`.
 You do not need to run init again like you did in install above.
 - To shut-down and delete everything, run `./startup.sh destroy`.

-Users getting errors when running the installation steps, please see our [Troubleshooting guide](/troubleshooting.md).
+Users getting errors when running the installation steps, please see the [Troubleshooting guide](/troubleshooting.md).